 Ok, back to the paint colors that I chose for the House for Hope Designer Showhouse.
-The mudroom walls are SW Conservative Gray, while the laundry room walls are SW Comfort Gray (you’ll see that color again in a minute).
+Here is the mudroom and laundry room:

 design by Rhoda of Southern Hospitality

-Here’s the bonus room with SW Conservative Gray walls.
-The custom bookcase/entertainment center is Pure White like the trim in the room, but has SW Slate Tile in the back of the unit only.
+Here’s the bonus room with the anchor neutral.
+The custom bookcase/entertainment center is Pure White like the trim in the room, but has a dark dusty blue in the back of the unit only.
 I like to do entertainment units with dark back walls so the television blends in a little better.
 You will see this color used again in the home, but in different placements.

 bonus room design by Kari Ann from Thistlewood Farms

-The sophisticated guest room is where you’ll see a combo of two of our memory colors™ for the home – SW Comfort Gray on the walls, and SW Slate Tile on the ceiling.
-This small room actually has four paint colors in it (including the Pure White trim and Iron Ore doors).
+The sophisticated guest room is where you’ll see a combo of two of our memory colors™ for the home.

 design by Angie Forte and Jerome Farris of Peddler Interiors

 Down the hall is the boy’s bedroom was designed by Amanda Carlson of Amanda Carlson Interiors.
-I specified SW Slate Tile for the walls this time, which is a perfect rich color for an evergreen boy’s room.
+I specified the dark blue for the walls this time, which is a perfect rich color for an evergreen boy’s room.

 design by Amanda Carlson Interiors